-- 13.10.
-Mass plantings and landscaped berms are required to minimize the visual impact of the commercial / industrial uses buildings within an interface area.
-These plantings and berms: - a) shall incorporate natural contours and variations in height, in order to achieve a natural landscaped appearance; - b) should incorporate berms constructed to a height of not less than 4.00 m (13.13 ft.) in height, should not be overbearing on the residential properties and should be appropriately positioned to maximize privacy and screening for residents; and, - c) may be located in either the Business-Residential Interface area or municipal reserve, if provided.
+- b) should incorporate berms constructed to a height of not less than 2.00 m (6.56 ft.) in height, should not be overbearing on the residential properties and should be appropriately positioned to maximize privacy and screening for residents; and, - c) may be located in either the Business-Residential Interface area or municipal reserve, if provided.